 - •Lighting of the Main Parking Lot: Currently there is limited lighting in the zoo's parking lot.
 For specific events throughout the year, the zoo rents lighting to provide visitor safety and security.
-The addition of efficient permanent lights would reduce the need for renting temporary solutions (\$200,000) - Expand Zoo PA System to reach all areas of the zoo: The existing zoo PA system is limited to the main building and courtyard areas restricting the reach of important zoo announcements and safety messages to the public in other areas of the Zoo. (\$50,000) - •Crane Yard Fencing Improvements: The existing invisimesh fence currently is not tall enough for containment of the exhibits inhabitants on windy days.
-This project would increase the height and strength of the current fence to reduce the possibility of animal escapes and to protect against fence damage caused by visitors leaning on the existing fence (\$50,000). - Enclose Otter Holdings: This project would provide for improvements for both animal and staff safety.
+The addition of efficient permanent lights would reduce the need for renting temporary solutions (\$200,000) MONEY USED FOR EMERGENCY FENCE REPAIR. - Expand Zoo PA system to reach all areas of the zoo: The existing zoo PA system is limited to the main building and courtyard areas restricting the reach of important zoo announcements and safety messages to the public in other areas of the Zoo. (\$50,000) IN PROCESS - Crane Yard Fencing Improvements: The existing mesh fence currently is not tall enough for containment of the exhibits inhabitants on windy days.
+This project would increase the height and strength of the current fence to reduce the possibility of animal escapes and to protect against fence damage caused by visitors leaning on the existing fence (\$50,000).
+COMPLETE - •Enclose Otter Holdings: This project would provide for improvements for both animal and staff safety.
 During winter months servicing these exhibits becomes very dangerous due to the fact that otters are obviously an aquatic species, thus causing huge amounts of water to accumulate in both keeper and animal areas which in turn creates thick layers of ice causing hazardous conditions for both keeper and animal.
-This would also include enclosing the holdings and repair to the concrete floor and drains (\$75,000). - •Floor in Cave/Adaptation: The current tile and linoleum flooring is outdated and failing, causing potential trip hazards and allowing water into the building.
-Replacement of flooring would increase visual appeal and reduce the risk of injury to visitors (\$30,000). - •Mesh in Primate Holdings: Includes vertical mesh and the angled mesh in the Siamang, GLT, Komodo, Colobus, Patas, and Amur holdings and exhibits (\$50,000).
-2022 Subtotal (\$2,685,000)
+This would also include enclosing the holdings and repair to the concrete floor and drains (\$75,000).
+IN PLANNING PHASE - Floor in Cave/Adaptation: The current tile and linoleum flooring is outdated and failing, causing potential trip hazards and allowing water into the building.
+Replacement of flooring would increase visual appeal and reduce the risk of injury to visitors (\$30,000).
+CURRENTLY REVIEWING OPTIONS

+•Mesh in Primate Holdings: Includes vertical mesh and the angled mesh in the Siamang, GLT, Komodo, Colobus, Patas, and Amur holdings and exhibits (\$50,000). - IN PROCESS

+2022 Subtotal (\$2,685,000).